 If you don't already have a firm grasp of a target segment’s buyer persona, you might send them a questionnaire or survey to gather more relevant information.

-Most lead nurturing campaigns are made up of threesome of elements: lead scoring, email (drip) campaigns, and content marketing.
+Most lead nurturing campaigns consist of a trio of elements: lead scoring, email (drip) campaigns, and content marketing.

 You can use these three components in any order — or simultaneously — depending on what works best for your company.